 Anthony L. Petraglia, MD

-Anthony L. Petraglia is a PGY6 resident in neurosurgery.
+Anthony L. Petraglia, Chief Resident in neurosurgery..
 He attended medical school at the University of Rochester School of Medicine and Dentistry and graduated with honors in 2007.
 He was elected to AOA.
 Anthony completed his undergraduate studies at the University of Chicago, graduating in 2002 with a BA in Biology and Neuroscience specialization.
-He is currently completing a Neurological Sports Medicine Fellowship.
+In 2012 he completed a Neurological Sports Medicine Fellowship.
 His research has focused on traumatic brain injury and concussion.
 Clinically he is interested in Spine Surgery and General Neurosurgery.
 His hometown is River Vale, New Jersey.
 In general, Anthony is a sports enthusiast (particularly football) and in his free time enjoys golfing, playing softball, working out, hunting, cooking and spending time with his family.

 Zeguang Ren, MD, PhD

-Zeguang Ren is a PGY6 resident in neurosurgery.
+Zeguang Ren, Chief Resident in neurosurgery.
 He attended medical school at Hebei Medical University and finished neurosurgery residency in China, and received a PhD in neuroscience in Beijing Neurosurgical institute, Beijing.
 He had further basic neuroscience research training at Emory University before he re-started his American neurosurgery residency in 2007.
 He is interested in general neurosurgery.
 Currently he is doing a 2-year infolded fellowship in endovascular neurosurgery.
 He also hopes to pursue a fellowship in complex/minimally invasive spinal surgery.
 His research / subspecialty interests include general neurosurgery, complex spine surgery, vascular/endovascular neurosurgery.
 His hometown is Shijiazhuang, China.
 He enjoys skiing, tennis and travel.

 Christopher Gallati, MD